klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

 - We will contact the client today
 - GitHub discussions could be nice place for communicating on abstract problems that do not require issue on github

+## Friday 19.8, 9:30–11:00
+**Present:** Nette, Emma, Ville, Matej
+Place: Campus

+**Summary of the meeting:**
+- Reflected on the last meeting and the project so far
+- Discussed the project timeline:
+   - Meeting more, both short online meetings to catch up and also in person meetings at campus

+Some roles assigned:
+- Responsible for logbook: Nette (others will add contributions if needed)
+- Responsible for sending emails: Matej

+- Discussed the data, the basic steps of machine learning, training data and how to use it to detect ditches.
+- Planned to start experimenting in pairs, trying out different methods and then reviewing together what worked and what didn’t.

+Before next time (learning tasks):
+- Study a bit about:
+  - U-Net, Random Forest, (Traditional models), as possible test cases
+  - There are some articles about U-Net and related papers in the GitHub repository.

+Review basics of machine learning:
+- Difference between training, validation, and testing
+- Neural networks and convolutional networks

+**Next meetings:**

+**Monday 10:00 – online**

+**Thursday 9:00 – in person at campus**

+At the next meetings we’ll:
+- Agree more precisely on roles
+- Decide on three articles/methods to start testing (a total of three different ones at first).
+- Get started!!

 What we should learn:
 U-network, papers in the github
 Basics about machine learning, basic idea